 - Your child's progress is continually monitored by his/her class teacher.
 His/her progress is reviewed formally every term linked to the National Curriculum statements.
+A termly report is provided detailing effort and attainment grades, a pastoral comment and personalised targets.
+For children with SEND, their PLP or Strategy Plan will also be updated at least termly and targets reviewed and shared with parents/carers.
 Currently at the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed, in Year 6 using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results that are published nationally. - The progress of children with a statement of SEN/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education.